tar -axf wazuh-install-files.tar wazuh-install-files/wazuh-passwords.txt -O | grep -P "\'wazuh\'" -A 1

 We show an example of changing the password using curl below:

-Get a list of users along with their user IDs:
+Get a list of users along with their user IDs, refer to authentication steps to set

 Changing the